 Our observations go beyond anything you have seen before.

-Soil moisture, soil temperature and vegetation optical depth (VOD) are retrieved by VanderSat from satellite microwave measurements in the frequency range of 1.4 to 36.5 GHz.
+Data on soil moisture, soil temperature, vegetation optical depth (VOD) and biomass are retrieved by VanderSat from satellite microwave measurements in the frequency range of 1.4 to 36.5 GHz.
 An important property of microwave data is its insensitivity to cloud cover, enabling the provision of daily global data coverage.
 In 2016, VanderSat patented its own downscaling technique for application to passive microwave observations with a typical spatial resolution of 25×25 km.
 VanderSat reconstructs the antenna footprints for each individual observation and uses the abundant overlaps to downscale to a product resolution of 100×100 m.